 For the salad: Put the potatoes in a small saucepan with enough cold water to cover and season with salt.
 Bring to a boil and then simmer, uncovered, until just tender, about 5 minutes.
 Drain and put in a large bowl.

-Bring a medium pot of water to a boil and salt it generously.
+Bring a medium saucepan of water to a boil and salt it generously.
 Fill a medium bowl with ice water and salt it as well.
-Add the corn, beans, and broccoli to the boiling water and cook until crisp-tender, about 2 minutes.
+Add the corn, beans and broccoli to the boiling water and cook until crisp-tender, about 2 minutes.
 Use a slotted spoon or strainer to scoop out the vegetables and plunge them immediately into the ice water.
-Drain the vegetables, pat them dry, and add to the bowl of potatoes along with the tomatoes and cucumber.
+Drain the vegetables, pat them dry and add to the bowl of potatoes along with the tomatoes and cucumber.
 Toss the salad with 1/2 cup of the dressing.
-Taste, and add more salt and pepper, if desired.
+Taste, and add more salt and pepper if desired.
 (The salad may be prepared up to this point 2 hours ahead and refrigerated.)